 Jody Salani, audio engineer, composer, and founder of the Philly underground band Shy.

 Michael Jackson and Richard Wagner: the King of Pop and the King of Opera.
 Both were great artists who left indelible marks on their respective genres, but they share something else in common too - a questionable ethical record.
-How does the personal character of the artist this change the way we experience their art?
+How does the personal character of the artist change the way we experience their art?
 Join us as we explore that question.

 We're closing out our coverage of the Aspen Music Festival and School with an episode on their season finale, a rare performance of Berlioz's The Damnation of Faust.
 Both the composer and the fictional main character of the piece were passionate, larger than life characters - and The Damnation of Faust is a testament.
 This massive work, scored for a large orchestra and choir with four soloists, is sure to bring home Aspen's 2017 season with monumental force.

 We're continuing our summer coverage of music festivals with another concert from Aspen!
 This week, the Chamber Symphony will be performing Ravel's operetta Les Enfants et les Sortileges, a cautionary tale about a young boy in his room.
 The fine libretto by French author Colette intertwines perfectly with Ravel's wonky yet beautiful score to create a surreal alternate reality in which time-out is not so simple.